 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each reporting date.
 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
 Gains and losses on disposals are determined by comparing proceeds with carrying amount.
-These are included in the profit and loss account.
-When revalued assets are sold, it is the company's policy to transfer the amounts included in other reserves in respect of those assets to retained earnings.
+These are included in the income statement.